kikrishn/Blog/_posts/2021-02-22-lebesgue-ftc-2.md

     Any space with a computable notion of integration _also_ admits a computable notion of integrating complex measures by application of Radon-Nikodym!

+[^7]:
+    It's easy to wonder what complex measures are good for.
+One justification is the one we're giving in this post: they provide a clean way of extending the fundamental theorem of calculus to a broader class of functions.

+    There's actually much more to say, though.
+Complex measures are linear functionals, where we take a function $f$ and send it to the number
+    $\int f\ d\nu$.
+One version of the [Riesz Representation Theorem][15] says that _every_ linear functional on $C_0 X$ is of this form (when $X$ is locally compact, hausdorff).

+    This is great, because it means we can bring measure theory to bear on problems in pure functional analysis.
+As one quick corollary, this lets us transfer the dominated convergence theorem to the setting of functionals.
+    Of course, without the knowledge of complex measures, we wouldn't be able to talk about this, since most functionals are complex valued!

+    At this point, the category theorist in me _needs_ to mention a cute result from Emily Riehl's _Category Theory in Context_.
+There are two functors $\mathsf{cHaus} \to \mathsf{Ban}$
+    (that is, from compact hausdorff spaces with continuous maps to (real) banach spaces with bounded linear maps).
+The first sends $X$ to its banach space of signed measures, and the second sends $X$ to the (real) dual of its continuous functions $X \mapsto CX^*$.
+It turns out these functors are naturally isomorphic
+    (see also Hartig's _The Riesz Representation Theorem Revisited_).

+    It seems reasonable to me that there would also be a natural isomorphism between the complex dual of the functions vanishing at infinity and the space of compelx valued measures, but I can't find a reference and I'm feeling too lazy to work it out myself right now...
+Maybe one day a kind reader will leave a comment letting me know?

 [1]: https://math.stackexchange.com/q/1523829/655547